frequency-chain/docs/pages/Basics/MessageSourceAccounts.md

 ## Delegation

 An MSA can delegate, or grant access to [Providers](./Providers.md) to take action on their behalf.
-Providers use the Capacity Economic System to serve the users that delegate to them.
+Providers use Capacity to serve the Users that delegate to them.

 ### Delegation accomplishes two primary objectives